CFEL-CMI/richmol/README-devel.md

-Some simple rules for coding on CMInject:
+Some simple rules for coding on Richmol:

 Please
 - keep the code consistent across the whole package!